 For fans of Corrosion Of Conformity, High On Fire.

 Stream or purchase The Asound / Intercourse 7″ Split below and remember, The Asound is one of several killer bands playing at the Riff Relevant sponsored Steel & Stone Fest II.
 That fest happens at The Odditorium in Asheville, N.C. on Saturday, October 14th and you can get details and more info here.

-Make sure to check out The Asound Astound All Part 1 where I have an on-camera, sit down interview with the band here.
+Make sure to check out The Asound Astounds All Part 1, where I have an on-camera interview with the band here.